dora-team/dora.dev/docs/README.md

 #### Firebase can be emulated locally, to test the functionality it provides.
 This requires two terminal windows
 To emulate only firestore (used by the email contact form)
 - in terminal 1, run `hugo serve -s hugo --disableFastRender --debug --watch`
 - in terminal 2, run `firebase emulators:start`
-  - access the site at `http://localhost:6001`
+- access the site at `http://localhost:1313`

 To emulate firestore and firebase hosting (to see features like server-side redirects)
   - in terminal 1, run `watch -n 2 hugo -s hugo -e development`
+    - _this will continuously rebuild the site and save it to `/public` (which is the firebase hosting serving root)_
   - in terminal 2, run `firebase emulators:start`
-  - access the site at `http://localhost:1313`
+  - access the site at `http://localhost:6001`
+    - _in this configuration, the browser will not auto-reload when source files are changed_

 *NOTE: Firebase hosting uses non-standard port 6001 because Dave was having trouble with the standard port, 5000.
 We should figure that out and revert to the standard port.*